-Personal Exemptions, Tax Deferrals And Senior Tax Work-Off
+Personal Statutory Exemptions, Tax Deferrals, Senior Tax Work-Off, and CPA Exemptions

 An exemption is a release from the obligation of having to pay all or part of the taxes on a parcel of real property.
 Personal Exemptions are a reduction in taxes due to a particular personal circumstance according to qualifications set forth in the Massachusetts General Laws.
 The burden is on the applicant to show that he or she falls within the expressed terms of the exemption provision.

-If you meet any of the following requirements, you may qualify for a personal exemption:
+If you meet any of the following requirements, you may qualify for a PERSONAL STATUTORY EXEMPTION:

 - Over 65 with limited income and assets